marotron/British-Passport-Abroad-Dates-Validator/README.md

+[img_01]: ./screenshot.png "img_01"

 # British Passport Abroad Dates Validator

-This script helps with an application fo British Pasport / Citizenship.
-This script helps with an application fo British Pasport / Citizenship.
+This script helps with an application of British Pasport / Citizenship.
 There are several requirements for you if willing to apply.
 In terms of your history of stay in the UK you must be:
   *   not more than **450 days** in total outside of the UK in **last 5 years**